tomcam/githubmarkdown/createrepo.md

 # Create and configure a repository

+# MISSING: The github.io stuff so it uses Jekylll

 * Log into GitHub (create an account if necessary).
 * Look for the *+* at the top of the page.
 Click it, then choose `New repository`.